 Cooling with heat pipes

 As the performance and packing density of electronic components increase, the waste heat generated in a confined space also rises dramatically.
-This leads to dangerously high temperatures and thus increases the risk of device and system failure.
 Around 55 percent of electronic component failures today can be attributed to increased temperatures.
+Heat pipes, in particular so-called pulsating heat pipes, can solve many heat dissipation issues by removing heat from hot spots effectively and with little space requirement.

 Expertise